Discover more from f33d by Prelude

 At Prelude, our development team follows a light PSI model, customized around the unique skill set our our talented engineers.
 Here's our process in a nutshell:

-We organize around three 2-week Sprints, equaling a 6-week PSI.
-Each Sprint is labeled with A, B or C.
+We organize around six 1-week Sprints, equaling a PSI.
+Each Sprint is numbered 1-6.

 Step #1: Customer discussions